Fahimraj12/Nptel-Course-Artificial-Intelligence-Concepts-and-Techniques/README.md

 > ⚠️ Disclaimer:
 > Assignment solutions shared here are for educational reference only.
 > Students are encouraged to understand concepts and write their own answers.

+### How I Used These Materials to Prepare

+Studied course video lectures week by week

+Created a summary for each week in my own words

+Attempted weekly assignments and recorded the answers

+Revised summaries before the final exam

+Practiced quiz-style questions for speed and accuracy